ygtdmn/wayfinder/README.md

 ### Frontend

 - Migrate to Next.js
-- Update homepage to make the app even more understandable
 - Test both ERC721 and ERC1155 contracts
 - In collector zone, automatically discover owned NFTs created with Wayfinder
 - Implement meta tags and favicon